Muthoot Finance

 Muthoot Finance Ltd is an Indian financial corporation and the largest gold loan NBFC in the country.
 In addition to financing gold loans, the company offers other forms of loans, insurance and money transfer services, and sells gold coins.
-The company is headquartered in Kochi, Kerala and operates over 4,400 branches throughout the country.
+The company is headquartered in Kochi, Kerala, and operates over 5,000 branches in the country.
 Outside India, Muthoot Finance is established in the UK, the US, and the United Arab Emirates.

 The company falls under the brand umbrella of the Muthoot Group.
-Its stocks are listed on the BSE and NSE since its initial public offering in 2011.
+Its shares are listed on the BSE and NSE since its initial public offering in 2011.
 The target market of Muthoot Finance includes small businesses, vendors, farmers, traders, SME business owners, and salaried individuals.

-Corporate background
+History

 The company was incorporated as a private limited company on 14 March 1997 with the name "The Muthoot Finance Private Limited" under the Companies Act.

 On 18 November 2008, the company was converted into a public limited company with the name "Muthoot Finance Limited".
 During the year 2009–10, the company added 620 new branches.

+In 2014, Muthoot Finance acquired a majority stake in Asia Asset Finance plc, a Sri Lankan publicly listed financial services company.

 In July 2016, Muthoot Finance acquired 46.83% of the capital of Belstar Investment and Finance Private Limited (BIFPL).

 In May 2018, Muthoot Finance acquired Muthoot Money, a Non Deposit taking Non-Banking Financial Company.